As we all know, things don’t always go as planned. This morning we headed out bright and early

 Although there aren’t any maintained trails in the wilderness, the local

-of Falling Water Creek and in less than a half mile we come to a small
+of Falling Water Creek and in less than half a mile we come to a small

 waterfall called Flat Stanley Falls.